porchportal/Main_Web_EyeTracking/README.md

 ## 🏛️ Institutional Affiliation

-This project is developed under the **NECTEC IPU Lab** (National Electronics and Computer Technology Center - Intelligent Processing Unit Laboratory), Thailand.
+This project is developed under the **NECTEC IPU Lab** (National Electronics and Computer Technology Center - IPU Laboratory), Thailand.
 The research and development of this eye tracking system is part of ongoing work in computer vision and human-computer interaction technologies.

-## 🤗 Acknowledgement

-Thanks for all the contributors and the open-source community.

-### External Libraries
-- **Real-ESRGAN Team**: For providing an excellent image super-resolution library
-- **Google MediaPipe Team**: For the comprehensive facial landmark detection framework
-- **Next.js Team**: For the robust React framework
-- **FastAPI Team**: For the high-performance Python web framework

 ## 🤝 Contributing